NannyVina/NannyVina/README.md

 > A sleep-deprived first-year CSE student currently hyperfixated on **[Arcane](https://www.netflix.com/in/title/81435684)**.

 I focus mostly on backend and desktop apps.
-Although my specialty is in building highly optimized web crawlers and scrapers.
-Outside of standard backend/frontend, I enjoy game modding and pentesting.
+Although my specialty is in building highly optimized web crawlers and scrapers. <br>Outside of standard backend/frontend, I enjoy game modding and pentesting.

 **Tech Stack**